What to Do With Your House Title after Divorce

 Who gets the marital home or other shared property in divorce?

-The manner in which marital property is divided in a divorce can vary depending on the state you live in and whether you have a prenuptial agreement.
+The manner in which marital property is divided in a divorce can vary depending on the state where you live and whether you have a prenuptial agreement.
 In some states, marital property is divided equally between spouses.
 In others, it may be divided based on factors such as each spouse's income and contributions to the marriage.

 How does the state you live in impact who gets the house?